ib-hussain/Network-Emulator/README.md

 ## 📡 Overview

 - Each device in the network (router/computer) has a unique address.
-- Messages are routed using **routing tables** which decide the next hop based on the destination address.
+- Messages are routed using **routing tables**, which decide the next hop based on the destination address.
 - The emulator supports routing table updates and message forwarding with priority handling and trace logging.

 ---